satoshifuku/Good_UI/_posts/2020-07-03-battery_Surface_keyboard.md

 ## Affordance

-The volume of the half-cylinder shows the relationship betwenn it and batteries in the sizes, shapes and number of batteries.
+The shape of the half-cylinder shows the relationship betwenn it and batteries in the sizes, shapes and number of batteries.